ashleypeak/math-plot/README.md

 ## Testing (for development)

 Testing is handled by Jest testing framework.
-To install the required dependencies, run `yarn install` in the project directory.
+To install the required dependencies, run `npm install` in the project directory.

-To execute the tests, run `yarn test`.
+To execute the tests, run `npm run test`.

 ## Usage